 How should this medicine be used?

-Indomethacin comes as a capsule, an extended-release (long-acting) capsule, and a suspension to take by mouth and as a suppository to be used rectally.
+Indomethacin comes as a capsule, an extended-release (long-acting) capsule, and a suspension to take by mouth.
 Indomethacin capsules and liquid usually are taken two to four times a day.
-Indomethacin suppositories usually are used two to four times daily.
 Extended-release capsules are usually taken one or two times a day.
 Indomethacin capsules, extended-release capsules, and suspension should be taken with food, immediately after meals, or with antacids.
 Take indomethacin at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take indomethacin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the extended-release capsules whole; do not split, chew, or crush them.